britram/taps-transports/draft-ietf-taps-transports.md

 provide a way to specify a request by providing a URI, a method, request modifiers and optionally a request body.
 For the response, callbacks can be registered that will be invoked when the response is received.
-If TLS is used, API expose a registration of callbacks in case a server requests client authentication and when certificate verification is needed.
+If TLS is used, the API exposes a registration of callbacks for a server that requests client authentication and when certificate verification is needed.

-World Wide Web Consortium (W3C) standardized the XMLHttpRequest API {{XHR}}, an API that can be use for sending HTTP/HTTPS requests and receiving server responses.
-Besides XML data format, request and response data format can also be JSON, HTML and plain text.
-Specifically JavaScript and XMLHttpRequest are a ubiquitous programming model for websites, and more general applications, where native code is less attractive.
+The World Wide Web Consortium (W3C) has standardized the XMLHttpRequest API {{XHR}}.
+This API can be used for sending HTTP/HTTPS requests and receiving server responses.
+Besides the XML data format, the request and response data format can also be JSON, HTML, and plain text.
+JavaScript and XMLHttpRequest are ubiquitous programming models for websites, and more general applications, where native code is less attractive.

-Representational State Transfer (REST) {{REST}} is another example how applications can use HTTP as transport protocol.
-REST is an architecture style for building application on the Internet.
-It uses HTTP as a communication protocol.
+Representational State Transfer (REST) {{REST}} is another example of how applications can use HTTP as transport protocol.
+REST is an architecture style that may be used to build applications using HTTP as a communication protocol.

 ### Transport features

-The transport features provided by HTTP, when used as a pseudotransport, are:
+The transport features provided by HTTP, when used as a pseudo-transport, are:

 - unicast.
 - message and stream-oriented transfer.